spacelift-io/user-documentation/docs/integrations/api.md

 ## API Usage with Python

-Below is an example of interacting with the api using python.
-There are three Environment Variables you will need to set.
+Below is an example of interacting with the API using Python.
+There are three environment variables you will need to set.

 - `SPACELIFT_KEY_ID`- This will be the Id of the [API Key](https://docs.spacelift.io/integrations/api.html#spacelift-api-key-token) you created above.
 It should be a 26-character ULID.
 - `SPACELIFT_KEY_SECRET` - This will be found in the file that was downloaded when you created the [API Key](https://docs.spacelift.io/integrations/api.html#spacelift-api-key-token).